concept-inversion/concept-inversion.github.io/_pages/teaching.md

 nav_order: 6
 ---

-#### "ExchangeMeet: Building bridges, One slice at a time"
+#### "ExchangeMeet: Building bridges, one slice at a time"

-You are at a conference, and you do not know many people.
-How would you approach someone, maybe who works in a different domain and strike up a conversation on a research topic?
+You're at a conference, surrounded by people you don't know.
+How do you approach someone, particularly someone working in a different domain, and start a conversation about research?

-As a PhD student, you mostly spend your earlier years in your own work and lab, with limited exposure/interactions with other researchers (true, at least me!).
+As a PhD student, much of your early years are spent focused on your own work and lab, with limited interaction with researchers outside your field (at least that’s been my experience!).

-That thought is the seed motivation behind ExchangeMeet, a meetup with students from diverse labs working in different domains, either systems, machine learning, signal processing, physics or maths.
-The more diverse, more better!
-Keeping it to just two labs make the discussion more intimate and focused.
+This is the inspiration behind `ExchangeMeet`—a casual meetup for students from different labs, each working in diverse domains such as systems, machine learning, signal processing, or even a different field such as physics or mathematics.
+The more diverse, the better!
+By limiting the discussion to just two labs, we keep the conversation intimate and focused. `No slides, just verbal communication`.

-The whole idea behind this meet is to get some food, have a casual discussion, learn how to introduce/discuss your research, and learn something from each other's work from different domains and how they intersect.
-Most importantly, have fun!
-Also, we will learn how to introduce our research to others, possibly to people working on different domains, in a safe setting.
-This would be very valuable for meeting people in conferences where we can meet and make connections with people in an informal setting.
+The goal of this meetup is simple: get some food (usually pizza), have a relaxed discussion, practice introducing and discussing your research, and learn from each other’s work across different fields and how they might intersect.
+Most importantly, we aim to have fun!
+It’s also a safe space to practice your research pitch to people outside your domain.
+It can be incredibly valuable for networking at conferences and making connections in an informal setting.